caiocvelasco/project03-docker-dbt-from-s3-parquet-to-Snowflake-external-tables/README.md

 ### Services

-* **Postgres**:
-  * A PostgreSQL database instance.
-  * Docker exposes port 5432 of the PostgreSQL container to port 5432 on your host machine.
-This makes service is accessible via `localhost:5432` on your local machine for visualization tools such as PowerBI and Tableau.
-However, within the docker container environment, the other services will use the postgres _hostname_ as specified in the `.env` file (`POSTGRES_HOST`).
-  * To test the database from within the container's terminal: `psql -h $POSTGRES_HOST -p 5432 -U $POSTGRES_USER -d $POSTGRES_DB`
-* **DBT**: The Data Build Tool (dbt) for transforming data in the data warehouse.
+* **dbt**: The Data Build Tool (dbt) for transforming data in the data warehouse.
 * **Jupyter Notebook**: A Jupyter Notebook instance for interactive data analysis and for checking the models materialized by dbt.

 ### dbt

-dbt (Data Build Tool) is a development environment that enables data analysts and engineers to transform data in their warehouse more effectively.
-To use dbt in this project, follow these steps:
+* dbt (Data Build Tool) is a development environment that enables data analysts and engineers to transform data in their warehouse more effectively.

-1. **Install dbt**
-  * The Dockerfile and Docker Compose file will do this for you.
-2. **Configure database connection**
-  * The `profiles.yml` is located in a `.dbt` folder at `dbt_1_ingestion/.dbt/profiles.yml`.
-  * It defines connections to your data warehouse.
-It also uses environment variables to specify sensitive information like database credentials (which in this case is making reference to the `.env` file that is being ignored by `.gitignore`, so you should have one in the same level as the `docker-compose.yml` - as shown in the folder structure above.)
-3. **Install dbt packages**
-  * Never forget to run `dbt deps` so that dbt can install the packages within the `packages.yml` file.
-4. **Run DBT**
 * Once dbt is installed and configured, you can use it to build your dbt models, which are SQL scripts that will be materialized in your data warehouse of choice.
-  * Use the `dbt run` command to run the models against your database and apply transformations.
+* Go to the `dbt_2_transformation` folder and follow the README in there.